 Birthing positions to minimize orthopedic injury and perineal lacerations, supported by research and clinical experience

 Education regarding the purpose and technique of perineal preparation, including instruction in how to perform it yourself or with a partner if desired.
-Hands-on partner training is not included in the initial consultation, and must be booked at a subsequent visit.

 If appropriate, an internal pelvic floor muscle exam will include: